rundeck/docs/docs/tutorials/project-setup.md

 # Planning for the project

-The administrator decides to create a project called "anvils." to manage the activities of the anvils restart.
+The administrator decides to create a project called "Anvils." to manage the activities of the Anvils restart.
-The anvils project will contain definitions about the nodes used by the anvils application, as well as, a set a jobs that reference these nodes.
+The Anvils project will contain definitions about the nodes used by the Anvils application, as well as, a set a jobs that reference these nodes.
 The administrator will use Rundeck access control policies to govern which teams have access to perform each of the procedures.